top of page

 • Specialized services for children Concrete services for children such as limited assistance to purchase furniture, diapers, formula, and other household needs

 FDTC: PIR participants are held accountable throughout the program through the use of frequent judicial supervision in the form of weekly drug court hearings.
 Accountability and the ongoing relationship with the Judge is an integral part of the program.
-The Judicial Leadership for the FDTC: PIR includes the Honorable Aurora Martinez Jones, 126th State District Court Judge and assigned Presiding Judge, Leigh Mathews Rodriguez, Associate Court Judge.
+The 126th District Court Judge, Aurora Martinez Jones, is the primary Judge Presiding on the docket and is the Judicial Officer responsible for the program.

 The FDTC: PIR program consists of Four Phases, designed to last a total of approximately 12-18 months.
 Parents who agree to participate in the FDTC: PIR program may advance through the phases based on phase advancement criteria and written requests to move to the next phase.
 A parent must have successfully completed all four phases prior to commencement from the FDTC: PIR program.